Dobson Collins

-Dobson Collins (born July 12, 1987) is a former American football wide receiver.
+Dobson Collins (born July 12, 1987) is an American former professional football wide receiver.
 He was originally signed by the San Francisco 49ers as an undrafted free agent in 2009.
 He played college football at Gardner–Webb.

-Collins has also been a member of the Philadelphia Eagles, BC Lions, Edmonton Eskimos, Hamilton Tiger-Cats, Ottawa Redblacks and Baltimore Ravens.
+Collins was also a member of the Philadelphia Eagles, BC Lions, Edmonton Eskimos, Hamilton Tiger-Cats, Ottawa Redblacks, Montreal Alouettes, and Baltimore Ravens.

-Early years
+Early life

 Collins was born in Miami, Florida and later moved to Stone Mountain, Georgia, where he attended Stone Mountain High School.
 He played high school football there and, in his senior year, recorded 21 receptions for 332 yards and two touchdowns.

 College career

 Collins played college football and participated in track and field at Gardner–Webb University.
 During his football career, he played in 42 games with 22 starts, caught 143 passes for 1,754 yards and 14 touchdowns as a wide receiver.
 He was a two-time All-Big South selection as a punt returner and wide receiver.
 In his freshman season, he caught eight passes for 55 yards.
 As a sophomore, he made eight receptions for 104 yards.
 In his junior year, he caught 51 passes for 649 yards and three touchdowns.
 As a senior, he made 76 receptions for 937 yards and 10 touchdowns.
 He was ranked as one of the top punt returners in the conference with a 9.7 yards per punt return average.
 In track and field, he holds the school record in the 55, 60 and 110 meter hurdles.
 He was named the 2006 Atlantic Sun Conference champion in the 60 meter hurdles and was named the Freshman of the Year after his team won the outdoor track title that year.